-- a the taking of evidence;33 - b the perpetuation of the criminal charges, in cases where the public prosecutor steps down,34 - c the following of the criminal proceedings and the presentation of an opening and closing speech; and - d an appeal against the decision of the court on the private party joinder.35 In the case of a conviction, the court is obliged to decide on the civil claims of the private party as well.
+- a the taking of evidence;33 - b the perpetuation of the criminal charges, in cases where the public prosecutor steps down;34 - c the following of the criminal proceedings and the presentation of an opening and closing speech; and - d an appeal against the decision of the court on the private party joinder.35

+In the case of a conviction, the court is obliged to decide on the civil claims of the private party as well.
 The damages can be awarded or declined; if the court is of the opinion that a claim is not sufficiently proven, based on the results of the criminal proceedings, it can also relegate the claim to the competence of a civil court.
 In the case of an acquittal, the court must always relegate the claim to the competence of a civil court.
-In this context, it should be noted that civil courts are not bound to the verdicts of criminal courts by law; however, the Austrian Supreme Court set forth that civil courts have to acknowledge the findings of the criminal courts regarding the conviction itself and the findings of the necessary facts and circumstances resulting in the conviction of the specific crime.36 30 Section 66 et seq.
+In this context, it should be noted that civil courts are not bound to the verdicts of criminal courts by law; however, the Austrian Supreme Court set forth that civil courts have to acknowledge the findings of the criminal courts regarding the conviction itself and the findings of the necessary facts and circumstances resulting in the conviction of the specific crime.36 From a practical point of view it is, of course, very helpful towards success before the civil courts to have a criminal conviction on file.

+30 Section 66 et seq.
 Austrian Criminal Procedure Code.
-31 Section 12 Austrian Criminal Code.